mozman/ezdxf/docs/source/concepts/coordinates.rst

 ---

 Display coordinate system - the coordinate system into which objects are transformed before they are displayed.
-The origin of the DCS is the point stored in the AutoCAD system variable TARGET, and its Z axis is the viewing direction.
+The origin of the DCS is the point stored in the AutoCAD system variable TARGET, and its z-axis is the viewing direction.
 In other words, a viewport is always a plan view of its DCS.
 These coordinates can be used to determine where something will be displayed to the AutoCAD user.